University of Wollongong

 Location adjustments

-Students who attend an eligible school either in UOW’s catchment area or in regional NSW will receive three adjustment points.
+Students who attend an eligible school either in UOW’s catchment area or in regional NSW will receive three selection rank adjustment points.
 When you apply through UAC, these points will be automatically added to your selection rank.

 For a full list of the eligible schools, visit the UOW website.